There’s a popular myth among the coffee-drinking community that an espresso shot ‘dies’ 10 seconds after it is poured.

 Quick Answer: What is a dead espresso shot?

 A dead espresso shot is one that the maker has left standing for too long.
-After brewing, the oxidation process works to change the texture and flavor of the espresso.
+After brewing, the oxidation process alters the texture and flavor of the espresso.
 The length of time it takes for a shot to ‘die’ is debated, ranging from ten seconds to three minutes.

-Espresso is delicious when served piping hot with the characteristic layer of golden brown crema on its surface.
-However, there are times when your espresso is just not up to par.
+Espresso is delicious when served piping hot, with its characteristic layer of golden brown crema on the surface.
+However, there are times when your espresso simply isn’t up to par.

 How oxidation affects espresso